Open-Cascade-SAS/OCCT/dox/dev_guides/tests/tests.md

 @subsubsection testmanual_5_3_6 Number of free edges

-To check the number of free edges run the command *checkfreebounds*.

-It compares number of free edges with reference value.
+Procedure *checkfreebounds* compares the number of free edges with a reference value.

 Use: checkfreebounds shape ref_value [options...]

 Allowed options are:
- * -tol N: used tolerance (default -0.01)
+ * <i>-tol N</i> -- used tolerance (default -0.01);
- * -type N: used type, possible values are "closed" and "opened" (default "closed")
+ * <i>-type N</i> -- used type, possible values are "closed" and "opened" (default "closed").

 ~~~~~
 checkfreebounds result 13
 ~~~~~

-Option -tol N is used to set tolerance for command *freebounds*, which is used within command *checkfreebounds*.
+Option <i>-tol N</i> defines tolerance for command *freebounds*, which is used within command *checkfreebounds*.

-Option -type N is used to select the type of counted free edges - closed or opened.
+Option <i>-type N</i> is used to select the type of counted free edges: closed or open.

-If the number of free edges in the resulting shape is unstable, reference value should be set to "-1".
+If the number of free edges in the resulting shape is unstable, the reference value should be set to "-1".
 As a result command *checkfreebounds* will return the following error:

 ~~~~~